panicinc/burnside/README.md

 You'll need to copy the two .sample files and rename them appropriately.
 Fill in the details of the of the .yml file with the OAuth information you got when you created and authorized your application.

+The `auth_token` field should contain a randomly generated password.
+A nice way to make one on Mac OS X is with

+	dd if=/dev/urandom count=4 2>/dev/null | openssl dgst -sha1

 Usage
 -----